drakkan/sftpgo/docs/full-configuration.md

   - `keyboard_interactive_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for keyboard interactive authentication.
 See the "Keyboard Interactive Authentication" paragraph for more details.
   - `proxy_protocol`, integer.
 Deprecated, please use the same key in `common` section.
   - `proxy_allowed`, list of strings.
 Deprecated, please use the same key in `common` section.
+- **"ftpd"**, the configuration for the FTP server
+  - `bind_port`, integer.
+The port used for serving FTP requests.
+0 means disabled.
+Default: 0.
+  - `bind_address`, string.
+Leave blank to listen on all available network interfaces.
+Default: "".
+  - `banner`, string.
+Greeting banner displayed when a connection first comes in.
+Leave empty to use the default banner.
+Default `SFTPGo <version> ready`, for example `SFTPGo 1.0.0-dev ready`.
+  - `banner_file`, path to the banner file.
+The contents of the specified file, if any, are diplayed when someone connects to the server.
+It can be a path relative to the config dir or an absolute one.
+If set, it overrides the banner string provided by the `banner` option.
+Leave empty to disable.
+  - `active_transfers_port_non_20`, boolean.
+Do not impose the port 20 for active data transfers.
+Enabling this option allows to run SFTPGo with less privilege.
+Default: false.
+  - `force_passive_ip`, ip address.
+External IP address to expose for passive connections.
+Leavy empty to autodetect.
+Defaut: "".
+  - `passive_port_range`, struct containing the key `start` and `end`.
+Port Range for data connections.
+Random if not specified.
+Default range is 50000-50100.
+  - `certificate_file`, string.
+Certificate for FTPS.
+This can be an absolute path or a path relative to the config dir.
+  - `certificate_key_file`, string.
+Private key matching the above certificate.
+This can be an absolute path or a path relative to the config dir.
+If both the certificate and the private key are provided, the server will accept both plain FTP an explicit FTP over TLS.
+Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
 - **"data_provider"**, the configuration for the data provider
   - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`
   - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.
 For driver `memory` this is the (optional) path relative to the config dir or the absolute path to the users dump, obtained using the `dumpdata` REST API, to load.
 This dump will be loaded at startup and can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
 The `memory` provider will not modify the provided file so quota usage and last login will not be persisted